DNedic/lfbb_cpp/README.md

 * MIT Licensed

 ## Advantages over the C version
-* Type safety, the buffer is type and size templated
+* Type safety, as the buffer is type and size templated
 * Much simpler and less error-prone instantiation
 * Higher performance due to compile-time known size and header-only implementation
-* Encapsulation, the data buffer is now a class member
+* Encapsulation, the data buffer is a class member instead of being passed by a pointer

 ## How to get
 There are three main ways to get the library: